Drawbacks of No-code App Development

 As already discussed in the introduction, no-code is a tool that builds software applications without coding.
-It is a popular alternative to traditional software development for non-technical business owners to develop applications without actually having to write a code.
-Thus, allowing the people who have the necessary knowledge and understanding of the business requirements but lack the knowledge of programming languages to create a software application or add functionality to an existing site or app.
+It is a popular alternative to traditional software development for non-technical business owners to develop applications without actually having to write code.
+This, allows the people who have the necessary knowledge and understanding of the business requirements but lack the knowledge of programming languages to create a software application or add functionality to an existing site or app.

 No-code basically decouples programming languages and syntax from logic.
 It uses a simple visual integrated development interface that allows both developers and users to create the software fast and easily by dragging and dropping components.
 Though there is actually plenty of coding involved, it is behind the scenes and invisible to the users.
 While the heavy lifting is done by the no-code tool providers to hide the complexity of what users accomplish through exercises like dragging and dropping application components by using data abstraction and encapsulation.

 In this content system, you either use HTML or WYSIWYG.
 HTML provides you the option to design the back of the website where you can write the web text as well as give a command in code.
 Whereas with WYSIWYG (what you see is what you get) option you can write in more visual representation.
 This allows you to immediately see which changes have what effect on the end result.